intowow/CrystalExpressDocumentation-iOS/docs/docs/stream-ad.md

 ## Requirements
-Stream ADs are designed for UITableView class
+- Stream ADs are designed for UITableViewController class

 ## Init streamADHelper
 - We provided a helper class to make stream AD integration easier, via StreamADHelper, you can request and manage stream ADs.